gearglow/ReptiliaWithATwist/The List.md

-The third event was debatably less positive, though some good _did_ come of it in the end.
+The third event was arguably less positive, though some good _did_ come of it in the end.
 One Saturday afternoon, near the end of the month, a bemused Neville clambered through the portrait.

 "Alright, Nev?"
 Elysia asked.